 Any student seeking permission to transfer courses or seeking permission for course substitutions must contact the Program Director.
 Any academic credit for which the student seeks permission to be transferred from other institutions/agencies to fulfill a required course requires submission of an official transcript directly from the institution at which they were completed, or the agency which sponsors the course/examination.
-Official transcripts may be sent directly from the source institution to any of the following: Daemens Registrars Office; Daemens Office of Auxiliary Programs in Education; Total Testing Incorporated (TTI), whose personnel will forward the documents to Daemens Office of Auxiliary Programs.
+Official transcripts may be sent directly from the source institution to any of the following: Daemen's Registrars Office; Daemen's Office of Education - Alternative Certification (Brooklyn/New Jersey) Programs; Total Testing Incorporated (TTI), whose personnel will forward the documents to Daemen's Office of Education - Alternative Certification (Brooklyn/New Jersey) Programs.
 Official transcripts must be received by the date announced by Daemens Registrar for each prospective degree conferral period.
 The Program Director will review the viability of individual course-related requests and, if the request is approved, will provide written approval for documentation purposes.

 - A. Completion of all course work as defined on the students Plan of Study - B. A minimum grade of B earned in all courses, thereby resulting in a minimum cumulative grade point average of 3.00. - C. All degree students are required to file an Application for Degree form with the Registrars Office at the onset of the final term of study.
-The form is accessible from Daemens Office of Auxiliary Programs in Education.
+The form is accessible from Daemen's Office of Education Alternative Certification (Brooklyn/New Jersey) Programs.